-This transfer of power and the persecution that came with has been well documented in Polish cinema but the newly released Polish-French co-production, The Innocents, from director Anne Fontaine is a focused look at life lived under the thumb.
+This transfer of power and the persecution that came with has been well documented in Polish cinema, but the newly released Polish-French co-production, The Innocents, from director Anne Fontaine, is a focused look at life lived under the thumb.
 And not simply of political persecution, but also the shame and guilt that comes with occupation.

-The sight of a pregnant nun is an unusual one and Mathilde returns to the abbey to check up on the mother only to be turned away by both the nun, who refuses to be touched, and the Mother Superior (Agata Kulesza), who wants nothing of this.
-Sister Maria explains: the women of the abbey have all be raped and abused by Soviet soldiers and the nuns have done their best to keep outside suspicions squashed.
-As soon as a child is born, it is immediately surrendered to the Mother Superior who gives it up for adoption.
-A strict code of silence is enforced, one that is helped by the guilt these poor women feel.
-Not to mention the eternal damnation they all fear.
+The sight of a pregnant nun is an unusual one, and Mathilde returns to the abbey to check up on the mother only to be turned away by both the nun, who refuses to be touched and the Mother Superior (Agata Kulesza), who wants nothing of this.
+Sister Maria explains: the women of the abbey have all be raped and abused by Soviet soldiers, and the nuns have done their best to keep outside suspicions squashed.
+As soon as a child is born, it is immediately surrendered to the Mother Superior, who gives it up for adoption.
+A strict code of silence is enforced, one that is helped by the guilt these poor women feel—not to mention the eternal damnation they all fear.
 “Can’t we set God aside while I examine them?”
 Mathilde asks.
 “You don’t set God aside,” Sister Maria responds.

 Who then is the innocent of the title?
 The women are all victims and guilty of no crime, yet as information comes to light, not all are as innocent as they would like.
 No, the innocent here are the children.
 Though their inception may be of ugly circumstances, they are guilty of no crime and can only be a source of something wonderful—an echo of “The Miracle” segment of Roberto Rossellini’s L’Amour (1948).
-One of the nuns realizes that and it leads her to an important decision, which lends The Innocents a happy-ish ending.
-That ending is not a tacked on Hollywood one, but merely a shift in perspective.
+One of the nuns realizes that, and it leads her to an important decision, which lends The Innocents a happy-ish ending.
+That ending is not a tacked-on Hollywood one but merely a shift in perspective.
 The world may be ugly, but there are ways to live in it that give us hope.
 You just have to accept them when they come knocking.